GEN. DAN CAINE NAMED JOINT CHIEFS CHAIRMAN

 His biography describes him as a "serial entrepreneur and investor."
 A statement clearly states that his description is opposed to the required requirement of being the chairperson in the military.

-Gen. Dan Caine Sworn In as the Chairman of the Joint Chiefs of Staff
+Swearing-In of Gen. Dan Caine as Joint Chiefs Chairman

 The Senate confirmed Caine after 2 a.m.
 Friday, by a bipartisan vote of 60-25, with 15 Democrats and independent Sen. Angus King of Maine voting in support of his nomination.